 (1) A branch of a foreign reinsurer must provide and maintain security in respect of its insurance business conducted in the Republic in the form of assets valued in accordance with prescribed requirements that are at least equal to the technical provisions for the insurance business calculated in accordance with this Act.

-Lloyd’s must provide and maintain security in respect of the insurance business conducted by Lloyd’s underwriters in the Republic in the form of assets valued in accordance with prescribed requirements that are at least equal to the aggregate of the technical provisions for the insurance business of each Lloyd’s underwriter in the Republic calculated in accordance with this Act.
+Lloyd’s underwriters must provide and maintain security in respect of the insurance business conducted in the Republic in the form of assets valued in accordance with prescribed requirements that are at least equal to the aggregate of the technical provisions for the insurance business of each Lloyd’s underwriter in the Republic calculated in accordance with this Act.

 The security referred to in subsections (1) and (2) must—